The MiSTer Station

 Picture of when the Pin 9 is plugged in.

 OK ..I confess, this is a bit overkill for me to put an I/O board like this inside the MiSTer Station.
 Because it is mostly for the audio out functionality this sounded like a good idea in the first place.
-But hey, this is more “retro proof” (opposite of future proof) this way with the analog video out in there in case of emergency.
-I will go full retro someday.
-The audio out port is worth it anyway now that I can only need a computer screen and some sort of headphones or audio receiver.
+But hey, this is more ”retro proof” (opposite of future proof) this way with the analog video out in there in case of emergency.
+If I will go full retro someday.
+The audio out port is worth it anyway now that I can only need a computer screen and some sort of headphones or an audio receiver.

 Added a Real time clock (RTC v.1.3) as well.